LinuxLovah/TuxTwitchTalker/README.md

 * A way to alert with video in addition to media and chat messages
 * A way to replace Streamlabs Labels to update files with latest follower, latest sub, etc.
 * Multi-tenant redesign so that one instance of TuxTwitchTalker can respond to the chat for multiple streamers, each with their separate configuration.
-* Browser source to push visual content to broadcasting software
+* Browser source (web server) to push visual content to broadcasting software: Right now the Proof Of Concept web server exists in the code, turned off in the feature flags by default.
+I don't want to remove that code because I expect to continue that work soon.

 My goal is to get most of these features implemented by the end of 2021.